Kutná Hora District: Economy

-The largest employers with its headquarters in Kutná Hora District and at least 500 employers are:
+The largest employers with headquarters in Kutná Hora District and at least 500 employees are:

 Transport

 There is no motorway in the district territory, although the D1 motorway from Prague to Brno runs just beyond the southwestern border of the district.
-The most important road that passess through the district is the I/38 from Jihlava to Kolín.
+The most important road that passes through the district is the I/38 from Jihlava to Kolín.

 Sights

 The historic centre of Kutná Hora, including the Sedlec Abbey and its ossuary, was designated a UNESCO World Heritage Site in 1995 because of its outstanding architecture and its influence on subsequent architectural developments in other Central European city centres.

 The most important monuments in the district, protected as national cultural monuments, are: